Dimers on Riemann surfaces II: conformal invariance and scaling limit: Background and setup

 \subsection{Precise statement of the main result}

-We are ready to state the main result of this article.
-Since the forests under consideration becomes space-filling as $\delta \to 0$, we need to define a suitable topology for this convergence.
+We are ready to state more formally the main result of this article.
+Since the forests under consideration becomes space-filling as $\delta \to 0$, we need to define a suitable topology for this convergence ({{in other words, if we simply use Hausdorff topology induced by $d_M$ as described in \Cref{sec:surface_embedding}, the CRSF converges to $\bar M$ itself}}).
 Such a topology was already proposed by Schramm in his original paper \cite{SLE}.
-We call this the \textbf{Schramm topology}; it is defined as follows.
-Let $\cP(z,w,M)$ be the space of all continuous paths in $\bar M$ from a point $z\in \bar M$ to $w\in \bar M$ oriented from $z$ to $w$.
-We consider the Schramm space $\cS = \bar M \times \bar M \times \cup_{z,w \in \overline{M}} \cP(z,w)$.
+We call this the \textbf{Schramm topology}; it is defined as follows. {Let $\cP(z,w,\bar M)$ be the space of all continuous paths in $\bar M$ from a point $z\in \bar M$ to $w\in \bar M$ oriented from $z$ to $w$.
+We consider the Schramm space $\cS = \bar M \times \bar M \times \cup_{z,w \in \overline{M}} \cP(z,w, \bar M)$.
 For any metric space $X$, let $\mathcal H (X)$ denote the space of compact subsets of $X$ equipped with the Hausdorff metric.
-We view the Schramm space $\cS$ as a subset of the compact space $ \cH( \overline M \times \overline M \times \cH (\overline M))$ equipped with its metric.
-Note that this metric does distinguish the orientation of the cycles and hence the orientation of the whole CRSF. \begin{thm}[Universality of the Temperleyan forest scaling limit] Let $\Gamma^\d$ be a graph with boundary $\partial \Gamma^\d$ faithfully embedded on a Riemann surface $M$ satisfying the assumptions of \cref{sec:setup}.
-Then the limit in law as $\delta \to 0$ of the Temperleyan CRSF sampled using $\Pwils$ or $\Ptemp$ exists in the Schramm topology.
-Both limits are independent of the sequence $\Gamma^\d$ subject to the assumptions in \cref{sec:setup}.
-These limits are also conformally invariant.
+We view the Schramm space $\cS$ as a subset of the compact space $ \overline M \times \overline M \times \cH (\overline M)$ equipped with its product metric.
+The Schramm topology is simply the topology generated by the Hausdorff metric on the space of compact subsets of $\cS$, which is simply denoted by $\cH(\cS)$.

+To any (discrete) CRSF we can associate an element of $\cS$ which encodes all the relevant information of the CRSF as follows: namely, we consider $\cup_{z,w}\{(z,w,p(z,w))\}$ where the union is over vertices $z,w$ of the graph, and $p(z,w)$ is the oriented path in the CRSF between them, if it exists (recall that from any given vertex there is by definition a single arrow pointing outward, so we include $p(z,w)$ if following the arrows from $z$ eventually leads us to $w$ via the path $p(z,w)$).